 Reducing dietary carbohydrates stabilizes blood sugar and reduces insulin output

 Reducing carbohydrates can stabilize blood sugar levels and prevent the excessive output of insulin [10, 11, 12].
 Stabilizing blood sugar and insulin levels by reducing carbohydrate intake can help address health concerns such as cardiovascular disease, Type 2 diabetes, and overweight and obesity.
 Protein causes only a small rise in blood sugar; fat does not cause any rise in blood sugar at all.
 Because protein and fat have a minor impact on blood sugar levels, they do not cause the body to produce excessive amounts of insulin.

 Insulin becomes elevated as a direct response to dietary carbohydrate.
 The elevated insulin levels that accompany a high-carbohydrate diet could contribute to the development of diseases such as heart disease and Type 2 diabetes.
 Elevated insulin levels are an independent risk factor for cardiovascular disease, obesity, and diabetes and are one of the indicators of Metabolic Syndrome.
-[13, 14].
+[13, 14, ].
 Insulin levels become elevated long before abnormal blood sugar readings are detected .
 Chronically increased output of insulin from the pancreas can lead to pancreatic “burn out,” when no more or very little insulin is produced and blood sugar levels are poorly controlled [15, 16].
 At this point, a person is frequently diagnosed with Type 2 diabetes.
-Controlling carbohydrate intake can reduce insulin production and restore the body’s ability to burn stored body fat for energy.
+Controlling carbohydrate intake will reduce insulin production and restore the body’s ability to burn stored body fat for energy.